 How to Obtain Canadian Citizenship as an American

 Getting a Canadian passport as an American almost resembles the U.S. process.
 For instance, Canada also offers work permits that can eventually lead to citizenship.
-However, Immigration, Refugees, and Citizenship Canada (IRCC) requires Americans to obtain permanent residency first (through work, family sponsorship, or investment).
+However, Immigration, Refugees, and Citizenship Canada (IRCC) require Americans to obtain permanent residency first (through work, family sponsorship, or investment).
 After meeting residency and other criteria, they can apply for naturalization.

-In addition to the routes of getting citizenship through family sponsorship, and automatic birth, there are also these options:
+In addition to the routes of getting citizenship through family sponsorship and automatic birth, there are also these options:

 Study-based pathway